 \section{Introduction}

-According to World Meteorological Organization (\citeyear{WMO_GADCU_2024_2028_PreventionWeb}), global average temperature is likely to exceed the 1.5°C threshold in the next five years.
+According to World Meteorological Organisation (\citeyear{WMO_GADCU_2024_2028_PreventionWeb}), global average temperature is likely to exceed the 1.5°C threshold in the next five years.
 This implies that extreme climate events such as floods, droughts and storms are more frequent and intense (\cite{WMOExtremeWeather}).
 By 2025, droughts have adversely affected 1.5 billion lives worldwide (\cite{UNDRR_GAR2025_Droughts}).
 Floods account for nearly 50\% of all extreme weather events over four decades (\cite{UNDRR_GAR2025_Floods}).
 Eastern and Southern Africa are major hotspots for prolonged droughts where more than 90 million people suffer from drought-induced acute hunger (\cite{NDMC_UNCCD_DroughtHotspots_News_2025}).
 23\% of the global population are exposed to floods and majority of them are located in East and South Asian countries (\cite{Rentschler2022}).
 Even advanced economies like U.S. and U.K. are exposed to floods and droughts (\cite{WahlZoritaDiazHoell2022SouthwesternUSDrought,ChuEtAl2025FloodsMortalityTriplyRobust}).

-Extreme weather shocks affect labor supply by altering productivity, sectoral composition, migration and time reallocation (\cite{ParsonsEtAl2021LaborLossesAdaptationPotential, ChenYang2019TemperatureOutputChina, GroenPolivka2008Katrina, ZivinNeidell2014TimeAllocation}).
+Extreme weather shocks affect labour supply by altering productivity, sectoral composition, migration and time reallocation (\cite{ParsonsEtAl2021LaborLossesAdaptationPotential, ChenYang2019TemperatureOutputChina, GroenPolivka2008Katrina, ZivinNeidell2014TimeAllocation}).
 In India, for instance, extreme temperature increased absenteeism in manufacturing sector (\cite{SomanathanEtAl2021}).
-During 1988-2019, flood risks reduced labor supply by 0.33\% in United States (\cite{JiaMaXie2022_NBER30250}).
-However, evidence is mixed when it comes to gender disparities in paid labor.
+During 1988-2019, flood risks reduced labour supply by 0.33\% in United States (\cite{JiaMaXie2022_NBER30250}).
+However, evidence is mixed when it comes to gender disparities in paid labour.
 Droughts reduced women's agricultural working days by 19\% relative to men's in rural India (\cite{AfridiMahajanSangwan2022GenderedEffectsDroughts}).
-On the contrary, both negative and positive rainfall shocks have no significant effect on gender gap in paid labor in India (\cite{MaitraTagat2024LaborSupplyRainfallShocks}).
-After a flood, women spent more time in paid labor than men in Bangladesh (\cite{VitellozziGiannelli2024ThrivingInTheRain}).
+On the contrary, both negative and positive rainfall shocks have no significant effect on gender gap in paid labour in India (\cite{MaitraTagat2024LaborSupplyRainfallShocks}).
+After a flood, women spent more time in paid labour than men in Bangladesh (\cite{VitellozziGiannelli2024ThrivingInTheRain}).
 Despite rising trend in women's participation after flood in Pakistan, it remains much lower than men (\cite{Akter2021CatastrophicFloodsGenderDivisionLaborPakistan}).